LEJ's Blog

 Praise the Lord, the worker, Gary Raymond, did not follow those orders, and kept the files in his car's trunk all the following years.

-Just think, for the next twenty-some years, stopped at an intersection in Big Swamp City, you might have been sitting next to an old car carrying Jim Garrison's JFK files.
-Ultimately Raymond was convicted of violation of grand jury secrecy laws and sentenced to six months.
-Becoming the only conviction in the Warren Commision's Kennedy Assassination probe.
+Just think, for the next twenty-some years, stopped at an intersection in Big Swamp City, you might have been sitting next to an old car carrying Jim Garrison's JFK files in its trunk.

 So much for guardian of the sanctified City's property, mon bon ami, Harry!?